Alfresco/docs-alfresco/content-accelerator/latest/admin/index.md

 Clicking the cancel button returns you to the next higher-level component without saving modifications made to the current component.

-Clicking the new \&lt;component\&gt; creates a new component and takes you to the details screen for that component.
+Clicking the new \&lt;component&gt; creates a new component and takes you to the details screen for that component.
 For example, when editing an input, clicking the new option button creates a new option and brings up the Manage Option details screen.

 ##### Saving your progress